 On New Year’s Day, you’ll find people throughout the South eating black-eyed peas and greens.
 Many former Southerners have brought this tradition to other parts of the country.
-If this tradition is new to you, you may be wondering how it started, or what these foods symbolize.
-You also may want to know how to cook black-eyed peas and greens to begin your own tradition.
-From the history of the dish to ways to prepare the ingredients, here is some information to get you started.
+If this tradition is new to you, you might be wondering how it started, or what these foods symbolize.
+You also might want to know how to cook black-eyed peas and greens to begin your own tradition.
+From the history of the dish to ways to prepare the ingredients, this information will get you started.

 Clearly, a lot of people closely associate good luck with monetary gain.
 That’s where the greens come in since green is the color of U.S. currency.